8. Religious Calendar, Festivals, Popular Customs

 Boretz, Avron A., "Righteous Brothers and Demon Slayers: Subjectivities and Collective Identities in Taiwanese Temple Processions."
 In: Paul R. Katz and Murray A. Rubinstein [eds.], Religion and the Formation of Taiwanese Identities.
 New York: Palgrave Macmillan, 2003.
 Pp.219-251.

-Bujard, Marianne & Christian Lamouroux, "La fête du Roi de la Médicine à Yaoxian (Shaanxi)."
+Bujard, Marianne & Christian Lamouroux.
+"La fête du Roi de la Médicine à Yaoxian (Shaanxi)."
 Bulletin de l'École française d'Extrême-Orient 85(1998): 422-428.

-Chan, Kwok-shing.
-"Temple Festivals, Social Networks, and Communal Relationships: The Development of a Local Cult in Macau."
-Berliner China-Hefte 35 (2008): 118-126.
+Chan, Kwok-shin.
+“Temple Festivals, Social Networks, and Communal Relationships: The Development of a Local Cult in Macau.”
+In China Networks, edited by Jens Damm and Mechthild Leutner, 118–126.
+Berlin: Lit, 2009.
+(Berliner China-Hefte/ Chinese History and Society, vol. 35)

 Chau, Adam Yuet.
 "Hosting Funerals and Temple Festivals: Folk Event Productions in Rural China."
 Asian Anthropology 3(2004): 39-70.